AlejandroGomezFrieiro/alejandrogomezfrieiro.github.io/content/topics/nix/flake-parts.md

 ```

 # pkg.nix
 This file is a function, where `perSystem` is a function that takes some inputs and returns the per-system flake outputs.
-In my repo, I set it so that `package.default` takes a `config` module.
+In my repo, I set it so that `package.default` takes a `config` module to, somehow, generate the package.

 ```nix
 {